-\ NPL is calculated in accordance with the definition of default in Article 178 of Regulation (EU) No 575/2013.
+Non-performing loans and advances are calculated in accordance with the Guidelines on management of non-performing and forborne exposures EBA/GL/2018/06 and Annex V to Commission Implementing Regulation (EU) No 680/2014) and are accordingly defined as one or more of the following a) material exposures which are more than 90 days past due; b) where the debtor is assessed as unlikely to pay his or her credit obligations in full without realisation of collateral, regardless of the existence of any past due amount or of the number of days past due; c) exposures in respect of which a default is considered to have occurred.
 Provisions include provisions for loans and guarantees issued as well as provisions made for loan and guarantees commitments.
 Provision rate is calculated as amount of provisions divided by nominal loan amount (client balance).
 Loan amounts used for calculating the percentage of overdue loans are nominal amounts (client balance).